vector-of-bool/vscode-gitflow/README.md

 # IMPORTANT

-This is a *very early version*, and it currently only supports the following gitflow features:
+This is an *early version*, and it currently only supports the following basic gitflow features:

 - Repository initialization
 - Feature branches

-The following features are _**not yet**_ implemented:

 - Release branches
 - Release tagging

+The following features are _**not yet**_ implemented:

 - Hotfix branches
 - Support branches
 - Branch rebasing

-It's pretty incomplete so far, but the existing supported features should work.
+It's incomplete, but the existing supported features should work.

 Development is ongoing.
 Please help support this project by trying it out and submitting issues and feature requests to [the github page](https://github.com/vector-of-bool/vscode-gitflow).